sharif0rifat/TestCoreDocker/README.md

 ```
 $docker run -p 8080:80 sharif8rifat/testcoredocker
 ```
+Point to be noted this image 'sharif8rifat/testcoredocker' is pushed to docker hub.
 <a name="output"></a>
 ### See Result
 After the docker run successfully  you can browse to